LuanRoger/vscord-plus/ADDING_LANGUAGE.md

 V: Icon
 */
 const KNOWN_EXTENSIONS: Record<string, string> = {
   ".cpp": "cpp",
   // File that end with ".cpp" is linked to image "cpp" in "assets" folder ".cc": "cpp",
-    // File that end with ".cc" is linked to image "cpp" in "assets" folder "/\\.c[+px]{2}$|\\.cc$/i": "cpp"
+  // File that end with ".cc" is linked to image "cpp" in "assets" folder "/\\.c[+px]{2}$|\\.cc$/i": "cpp",
   // File that end with this regex is linked to image "cpp" in "assets" folder };
 ```